TeamIRI/darkshield-api-demos/oracle/README.md

 *http://localhost:8080* and must have the *darkshield* and *darkshield-files* plugins installed.

-You must have a Oracle database installed and hosted on *http://localhost:1521*.
+You must have an Oracle database installed and hosted on *http://localhost:1521*.
 The Oracle client libraries must be installed as well.
 Python 3 should be used.

 To install the additional dependencies, execute *pip install -r requirements.txt*